andres81/Model_of_the_Psyche/rules-of-engagement/README.md

   context switching.
 Don't you want to hear the opinion of others?
 Don't you want reflection, feedback, criticism regarding what you think is true / the truth?
 If not, why are you in a meeting with them?
+  Most people can't handle the reflection of themselves in the eyes of the other they are speaking with.

 <br />